Meeting up at Northside Pit 'n' Pub - Ocean City Happy Hour Adventures

 What you need to know about the Northside Pin’n’Pub is that they know bar food.
 This is not to say that the lunch and dinner menus are deficient in any way, but if you’re looking to have a Happy Hour Adventure, I can’t recommend it highly enough.

 We went with nachos because (and here’s a pro-tip from a Happy Hour enthusiast) nachos are kinda the arbiter of quality happy hour food.
-I don’t need them freshly baked, but it’s nice when they’re warm, clearly not from the bottom of a Tostitos bag, and don’t make me don’t make me feel like I’m spending too much money on nachos.
+I don’t need them freshly baked, but it’s nice when they’re warm, clearly not from the bottom of a Tostitos bag, and don’t make me feel as if I’m spending too much money on nachos.
 Yes, I have a low(ish) bar but going to Happy Hours professionally will do that to you.

 The other (and possibly best) aspect of the Northside Pit’n’Pub is that, since they’ve been in town awhile, they get better help.
 Whether it is fair or not, bars and restaurants that are good to their people attract the best.
 In Ocean City, where people start working in the service industry in high school, that is an asset that can’t be ignored.
 A good bartender sends off a vibe.
 You know the second you order what kind of time you’re going to have.